Miscellaneous

 Martin Luther and family around the Christmas tree (1536) photo source: porterbriggs.com

-Later, in the 1700s, German immigrants brought the custom to America, and by the end of the century it had reached Canada.
-Also in the 1700s the Christmas tree reached Russia, brought by Peter the Great.
-The custom lasted here for over 200 years, until it was outlawed after the Bolshevik revolution in 1917.
+Later, in the 1700s, German immigrants brought the custom to what is now the USA, and by the turn of the century it had reached Canada.
+Also in the 1700s the Christmas tree arrived in Russia, brought by Peter the Great.
+The custom lasted over 200 years, until it was outlawed after the Bolshevik revolution in 1917.

 the story of the Christmas tree

-Christmas at the palace in Russia source photo: allrus.me
+Christmas at the palace in Russia photo source: allrus.me

 the story of the Christmas tree